Man rams car into 2 Capitol police; 1 officer, driver killed

 Police identified the slain officer as William “Billy” Evans, an 18-year veteran who was a member of the department’s first responders unit.

+Two law enforcement officials told The Associated Press that investigators initially believed the suspect stabbed one of the officers, but it was later unclear whether the knife actually made contact, in part because the vehicle struck the officers with such force.
+The officials were not authorized to publicly discuss the investigation and spoke on condition of anonymity.

-Authorities said that there wasn’t an ongoing threat and that the attack did not appear to be related to terrorism, though the Capitol was put on lockdown as a precaution.
+Authorities said there wasn’t an ongoing threat, though the Capitol was put on lockdown for a time as a precaution.
 There was also no immediate connection apparent between Friday’s crash and the Jan.
 6 riot.

+Law enforcement officials identified the suspect as 25-year-old Noah Green.
+Investigators were digging into his background and examining whether he had any mental health history as they tried to discern a motive.
+They were also working to obtain warrants to access his online accounts.

+Pittman said the suspect did not appear to have been on the police’s radar.
+But the attack underscored that the building and campus — and the officers charged with protecting them — remain potential targets for violence.

+“To be honest these past few years have been tough, and these past few months have been tougher,” he wrote.
+“I have been tried with some of the biggest, unimaginable tests in my life.
+I am currently now unemployed after I left my job partly due to afflictions, but ultimately, in search of a spiritual journey.”

+President Joe Biden said in a statement that he and his wife were heartbroken to learn of the attack and expressed condolences to Evans’ family.
+He directed flags at the White House to be lowered to half staff.

-The crash and shooting happened at a security checkpoint near the Capitol typically used by senators and staff on weekdays, though most are away from the building during the current recess.
+The crash and shooting happened at a security checkpoint near the Capitol typically used by senators and staff on weekdays, though most were away from the building for the current recess.
 The attack occurred about 100 yards (91 meters) from the entrance of the building on the Senate side of the Capitol.
-One witness, the Rev. Patrick Mahoney, said he was finishing a Good Friday service nearby when he suddenly heard three shots ring out.
+One witness, the Rev. Patrick Mahoney, said he was finishing a Good Friday service nearby when he heard three shots ring out.

-It comes as the Washington region remains on edge nearly three months after a mob of armed insurrectionists loyal to former President Donald Trump stormed the Capitol as Congress was voting to certify Joe Biden’s presidential win.
+The Washington region remains on edge nearly three months after a mob of insurrectionists loyal to former President Donald Trump stormed the Capitol as Congress was voting to certify Biden’s presidential win.

 Five people died in the Jan.
-6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off insurrectionists seeking to overturn the election.
-Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they had begun pulling back some of the emergency measures in recent weeks.
-Fencing that prevented vehicular traffic near that area was recently removed.
+6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off the intruders seeking to overturn the election.
+Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they had begun pulling back some of the emergency measures.
+Fencing that prevented vehicular traffic near that area was only recently removed.

-Law enforcement officials identified the slain suspect as 25-year-old Noah Green.
-Investigators were digging into the suspect’s background and examining whether he had any mental health history as they tried to discern a motive.
-They were working to obtain warrants to access his online accounts.

-Pittman said the suspect did not appear to have been on the police’s radar.
-But the attack underscores that the building and campus — and the officers charged with protecting them — remain potential targets for violence.

-Evans is the seventh Capitol Police member to die in the line of duty in the department’s history, according to the Officer Down Memorial Page, which tracks deaths of law enforcement.
-Two officers, one from Capitol Police and another from Washington’s Metropolitan Police Department, died by suicide following the Jan.
+Evans was the seventh Capitol Police member to die in the line of duty in the department’s history, according to the Officer Down Memorial Page, which tracks deaths of law enforcement.
+In addition, two officers, one from Capitol Police and another from Washington’s Metropolitan Police Department, died by suicide following the Jan.
 6 attack.

-Almost 140 Capitol Police officers were wounded then, including officers not issued helmets who sustained head injuries and one officer with cracked ribs, according to the officers’ union.
-It took hours for the National Guard to arrive, a delay that has driven months of finger-pointing between key decision-makers that day.
+Almost 140 Capitol Police officers were wounded in that attack, including officers not issued helmets who sustained head injuries and one with cracked ribs, according to the officers’ union.
+It took hours for the National Guard to arrive, a delay that has driven months of finger-pointing between that day’s key decision makers.

-The suspect had been taken to the hospital in critical condition.
-One of the officers who was injured was taken by police car to the hospital; the other was transported by emergency medical crews.

-The U.S. Capitol complex was placed on lockdown after the shooting, and staffers were told they could not enter or exit buildings.
-Video showed National Guard troops mobilizing near the area of the crash.
+The U.S. Capitol complex was placed on lockdown for a time after Friday’s shooting, and staffers were told they could not enter or exit buildings.
+Video showed Guard troops mobilizing near the area of the crash.

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)